DMM TOC > 500 Additional Mailing Services|

 d.
 Postal insurance may be purchased at only one source for each mailpiece; combining postal insurance from multiple sources is not permitted.

 e.
-First-Class Mail, First-Class Package Service and Priority Mail (including Critical Mail) may be insured, if it contains matter that is eligible to be mailed at Standard Mail, Standard Post, or Package Services prices.
+First-Class Mail, First-Class Package Service, and Priority Mail may be insured, if it contains matter that is eligible to be mailed at Standard Mail, USPS Retail Ground, or Package Services prices.

 f.
 For insured mail, the mailer guarantees to pay the applicable return and forwarding postage, unless the mailer writes instructions on the wrapper or envelope not to forward or return the mail.